 - Official transcript of coursework is submitted to the University.
-Originating school must operate with approval of the regulatory agency of the state or country in which it is located, and have accreditation recognized by the USDE (or equivalent); - Applicants with international credits wishing to qualify for transfer credit must establish equivalency with respect to academic credit by submitting transcripts for review and certification to a National Association of Credential Evaluation Services (www.naces.org) member organization or through the American Association of Collegiate Registrars and Admissions Officers organization (www.aacrao.org); - Course descriptions, as detailed in the catalog or syllabi of the originating institution, are comparable to SSU courses in terms of breadth, rigor, level, and depth; - Courses must be completed with a minimum GPA of 3.0; - Coursework must have been completed within seven years of completing application to Southern States University; - Credit value of completed coursework (or clock hours) cannot be less than that required by Southern States University (semester credits are converted to quarter credits by multiplying by 4/3, i.e., 3 semester credits multiplied by 4/3 equates to 4 quarter credits).
+Originating school must operate with approval of the regulatory agency of the state or country in which it is located, and have accreditation recognized by the USDE (or equivalent); - Applicants with international credits wishing to qualify for transfer credit must establish equivalency with respect to academic credit by submitting transcripts for review and certification to a National Association of Credential Evaluation Services (www.naces.org) member organization;

+- Course descriptions, as detailed in the catalog or syllabi of the originating institution, are comparable to SSU courses in terms of breadth, rigor, level, and depth; - Courses must be completed with a minimum GPA of 3.0; - Coursework must have been completed within seven years of completing application to Southern States University; - Credit value of completed coursework (or clock hours) cannot be less than that required by Southern States University (semester credits are converted to quarter credits by multiplying by 4/3, i.e., 3 semester credits multiplied by 4/3 equates to 4 quarter credits).